ska-telescope/ska-low-mccs-spshw/docs/src/getting_started/setup_deployment_environment.rst

 To set up TANGO, pogo, jive and all the other tools you will need to develop and test the MCCS project you can either use the install_script.sh or install_ansible.yml files that will install those and their dependancies for you.

+NOTE: These scripts should only be used with debian/ubuntu flavoured linux machines as they have not been tested with others and may not work

+If you already have an sql server installed then provide the password for it, otherwise choose a password that you would like for the server that will be installed.
 To use the shell script call

 .. code-block:: shell-session